-COMMUNITY DEVELOPMENT BLOCK GRANTS: The new law also provides $5 billion for Community Development Block Grants (CDBG) to state and local governments for a broad range of activities that can include those needed to keep homeless people safe and prevent additional homelessness.
-Funding will be released in multiple waves, with $2 billion to be allocated to existing CDBG grantees within 30 days.
+COMMUNITY DEVELOPMENT BLOCK GRANTS: The CARES Act also provides $5 billion for Community Development Block Grants (CDBG) to state and local governments for a broad range of activities that can include those needed to keep homeless people safe and prevent additional homelessness.
+Funding is supposed to be released in multiple waves, with $2 billion to be allocated to existing CDBG grantees within 30 days.
 Local and state governments will determine how to use the money.
 Unlike normal CDBG, this funding will have no cap on the amount used for public services; in fact, the new law eliminates the public services cap from the most recent two rounds of regular CDBG funding, allowing the money to be spent on rental assistance, operating costs of shelters, and other necessities.

 STATE AND LOCAL GOVERNMENTS: One of the larger items in the new law is the Coronavirus Relief Fund, which will provide $150 billion to state and local governments for any expenses incurred due to this public health emergency.
 This funding is allocated to states, territories, and tribal governments under a formula based on population.
 Any locality with a population of 500,000 or more is allowed to carve out a proportionate amount of its state’s funding.